Born to Be King (2000 film)

 Born to Be King (勝者為王) is a 2000 Hong Kong crime film directed by Andrew Lau.
-It is very final and last sequel to the Young and Dangerous film series.
+It is the sixth and final sequel to the Young and Dangerous film series.

 Synopsis

 Chicken (Jordan Chan) is set to marry the daughter of a Japanese yakuza boss (Sonny Chiba).
 When Chicken is set up, his old pals return to clear his name.

 Plot

 The story starts with Chan Ho-Nam (Ekin Cheng) still being paranoid about the horrific death and his relationship with Smartie (Gigi Lai) which constantly gives him nightmares.
-After having Mei Ling (Shu Qi) hinting that she wants to marry Ho-Nam, Ho-Nam shown little to no reaction due to the fear of losing another loved ones.
-That night, Ho-Nam goes to his pub only to be noticed that Chicken (Jordan Chan) was set up by Taiwan's San Leun Triad to be married into a Yakuza family as a political marriage.
-At that wedding day at Japan, Ho-Nam met with Akira Kusakari (Roy Cheung), the Yakuza leader's adopted son.
-At the wedding venue, Hung Hing's attending members were met by Chicken's cousin and one of the district leader the Taiwanese gang San Leun, Koh Chi-Wah (Blackie Ko) who then introduced to the son of San Leun's dragonhead, Lui Fu-Kwan (Peter Ho), Jason (Jason Chu) and Michael (Michael Tse) after the meeting, the wedding start and ended in hilarity.
+After having Mei Ling (Shu Qi) hinting that she wants to marry Ho-Nam, he shows little to no reaction due to the fear of losing another loved one.
+That night, he goes to his pub only to be noticed that Chicken (Jordan Chan) was set up by Taiwan's San Leun Triad to be married into a Yakuza family as a political marriage.
+On that wedding day in Japan, Ho-Nam met with Akira Kusakari (Roy Cheung), the Yakuza leader's adopted son.
+At the wedding venue, Hung Hing's attending members were met by Chicken's cousin and one of the district leaders of the Taiwanese gang San Leun, Koh Chi-Wah (Blackie Ko) who then introduced him to the son of San Leun's dragonhead, Lui Fu-Kwan (Peter Ho), Jason (Jason Chu) and Michael (Michael Tse) after the meeting, the wedding started and ended in hilarity.